-Here are some tips to help you keep mentally well throughout the winter season.
+Here are some tips to help you keep mentally well.
 Doing small actions every day can have a big impact!

 Have a support system and stay connected

 Studies have shown that having a strong support system and maintaining social interaction is vital to maintain positive mental health.
-Although Covid-19 changed the way people connect and interact with friends and family, the winter months provide a unique set of challenges in themselves.
-So, it’s really important to stay connected to people regularly.
+Although Covid-19 changed the way people connect and interact with friends and family, it’s really important to stay connected to people regularly.
 Connecting with people not only creates a sense of belonging and inclusion, it provides you with perspectives, ideas and solutions that you may not come up with on your own, should you need them.
 Being around people can also help to give you energy and take your focus off problems.
 Schedule regular chats and meet-ups with friends and family and look for clubs, interest groups, support groups, or other communities to join.
 You can do this in-person or online and there are lots to choose from!
 Keep in mind that there are plenty of people who need new friends and will want to connect with you, but you must be open to connecting with them too.

 Mood and sunlight